estroz/getting-started/README.md

 This guide shows how to build a simple [memcached][site_memcached] operator and how to manage its lifecycle from install to update to a new version.
 For that, we will use two center pieces of the framework:

 * **Operator SDK**: Allows your developers to build an operator based on your expertise without requiring knowledge of Kubernetes API complexities.
-* **o Lifecycle Manager**: Helps you to install, update, and generally manage the lifecycle of all of the operators (and their associated services) running across your clusters.
+* **Lifecycle Manager**: Helps you to install, update, and generally manage the lifecycle of all of the operators (and their associated services) running across your clusters.

-> **Requirements**: Please make sure that the [Operator SDK][operator_sdk] is installed on the development machine.
-Additionally, the [Operator Lifecycle Manager][operator_lifecycle_manager] must be installed in the cluster (1.8 or above to support the apps/v1beta2 API group) before running this guide.

 ## Build an operator using the Operator SDK